AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 >[!NOTE]
 >
 >The **Deliveries** tab displays all deliveries linked to the campaign.
 However, deliveries created in a workflow cannot be deleted from there.
 To delete a delivery created in the context of a workflow, you must delete the delivery activity from the workflow.
+[Learn more](../msg/gs-messages.md#delivery-delete).